-EERE expects to make approximately \$4 million of Federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
-EERE anticipates making approximately 1 to 4 awards under this FOA.
+EERE expects to make approximately \$20 million of Federal funding available for new awards under this FOA subject to the availability of appropriated funds.
+EERE anticipates making four to six new awards under this FOA.
 EERE may issue one, multiple, or no awards.